-Your course evaluation is based on the items listed in the table below.
-If you submit all the course work, your final grade will be the higher of Scheme A and B. If you fail to submit one or more of the listed items, your grade will be calculated on the basis of Scheme A.
+Your course grade is based on the items listed in the table below.
+If you submit all the course work, your final grade will be the higher of Scheme A and B. If you fail to submit one or more of the listed course works, your grade will be calculated on the basis of Scheme A.

-Scheme A Scheme B Maximum length Due Date
+Scheme A Scheme B Maximum length Due Dates

-Participation 10% 10%
+Online class attendance 10% 10%

-Research Exercise 1 15% 0 Wed, October 23
+Research Exercise 1 15% 0 October 19-23

-Research Exercise 2 25% 0 - Wed, November 13
+Research Exercise 2 25% 0 November 16-20

-Term Paper 50% 90% 4,000 words Mon, December 16
+Term Paper 50% 90% 4,000 words December 18

 General.
 All work must be typed and should not exceed the specified word limit.
-Late submissions will be accepted only with a valid documented reason (medical or family misfortune); otherwise, they will be subject to a penalty of 10% per day.
+Longer works will not be accepted.
+Work should be submitted as a Microsoft Word document (so I can comment directly in the text).
+Assignment due dates offer a time-range to give you greater flexibility.
+Late submissions will be accepted only with a valid documented reason (medical or family misfortune); otherwise, they will be subject to a penalty of 5% per day (so if you are 5 days late, your grade will be reduced by 25% points).
 Submitted works are final and there will be no allowance for revisions.

-Attendance and Participation (10%).
-You are allowed to miss 2 sessions without reason.
-Every additional noshow reduces your participation grade by 2%.
-Students who miss more than 5 classes without reason will not be allowed to hand in their term paper.
+Online class attendance (10%).
+You are allowed to miss 2 online course meetings without reason.
+Every additional no-show reduces your attendance grade by 2% points (for example, if you miss 5 meetings without reason, your attendance grade will fall to 6% points).
+Students who miss more than 3 meetings without valid reasons will not be allowed to hand in their term paper.

 Research Exercises (15% and 25%).
-The two research exercises are to be done in pairs (with each pair submitting a single document).
 The purpose of the exercises is threefold: (a) to familiarize you with some of the data sources available for the study of political economy; (b) to give you hands-on experience in obtaining, using and interpreting empirical information; and (c) to make you appreciate the importance and limitations of facts.
+The two research exercises should be done in groups of 2-3 students (students who insist on working alone should get my approval).
+The main reason for group projects is that collaboration makes research easier and is great for learnings.
+Note that each aspect of the exercises is meant to teach you a particular skill, so do not divide the work between you.
+Engage with it jointly with your research partners.